-This CHMP has been prepared for the Tatura Structure Plan Aboriginal Cultural Heritage Impact Assessment, Tatura, Greater Shepparton City Council, herein referred to as the Study Area.
+This has been prepared for the Tatura Structure Plan Aboriginal Cultural Heritage Impact Assessment, Tatura, City of Greater Shepparton, herein referred to as the Study Area.
 The Study Area is located in MGA Zone 55.
-All coordinates presented in this CHMP are referenced to GDA94/MGA55.
 The Study Area is 2.06ha in size and is situated within Tatura, which lies approximately 180km north of the Melbourne CBD.